 What Is a Personal Loan?

-A loan is a fixed-rate loan paid monthly for a set term period, usually between 2 and 5 years.
-Loans are not attached to any asset, but secured loans will be fixed to collateral that you own.
+A loan is a fixed-rate loan paid monthly for a set term period, usually between one and five years.
+Personal loans are often referred to as unsecured loans as there are typically no assets (collateral) required to secure the loan.